SELF-EMPLOYED? HERE’S WHAT TO WATCH OUT FOR WITH YOUR MORTGAGE APPLICATION

 Original full bank statements for all bank accounts held in your name.
 You will need at least the last 12 months of accounts.

 These must be the full printed account statements from each bank.
 Mini-statements are not acceptable.
-These can take a couple of weeks to receive from your bank so order them in plenty of time, or ensure that you can print the pdfs at home.
+These can take a couple of weeks to receive from your bank so order them in plenty of time, or ensure that you can print the pdf at home.

 Your mortgage broker/lender needs these statements to see the pattern of income, spending and saving.
+So, select the best bank for self-employed mortgages to smooth the process.

 Savings & Spending